Miryeong1235/COMM2216-user-guide/README.md

 ### Best practices for web writing
 - We should use headings effectively.
 Web users typically scan information as they scroll.
 By providing relevant and informative headings, readers can find the information they need without having to read carefully.
-- To enhance readability, we should utilize visual elements such as callouts and code blocks.
+- To enhance readability, we should utilize visual elements such as admonitions and code blocks.
 These components help readers quickly understand the type of information being provided.
 - We should strive to keep our sentences concise and use simple language.
 Avoiding the use of complex words or expressions ensures that readers can understand the instructions or explanations with just one read.